asyikin22/BasicJavaScript/README.md

 2. Also, we gonna grab the countLabel element too beacuase we want the number to be displayed accordingly when user presses increase, decrease or reset.
 3. Set the number to 0
 4. Create 3 incredibly easy functions for decrease, reset and button.

+# Magic Eight Ball

+**OBJECTIVE:** input a question, then the program will output a random fortune. <br>

+**STEP-BY-STEP**:
+1. In the first line of the program, define a variable called userName that is set to an empty string.
+If the user wants, they can enter their name in between the quotation marks.
+2. Below this variable, create a ternary expression that decides what to do if the user enters a name or not.
+If the user enters a name — like 'Jane' — use string interpolation to log Hello, Jane! to the console.
+Otherwise, simply log Hello!.
+3. Create a variable named userQuestion.
+The value of the variable should be a string that is the question the user wants to ask the Magic Eight Ball.
+4. Write a console.log() for the userQuestion, stating what was asked.
+You can include the user’s name in the console.log() statement, if you wish!\
+5. We need to generate a random number between 0 and 7.
+Create another variable, and name it randomNumber.
+Set it equal to this expression, which uses two methods (Math.floor() and Math.random()) from the Math library.
+6. Create one more variable named eightBall, and set it equal to an empty string.
+We will save a value to this variable in the next steps, depending on the value of randomNumber.
+7. We need to create a control flow that takes in the randomNumber we made in step 5, and then assigns eightBall to a reply that a Magic Eight Ball would return.
+Think about utilizing if/else or switch statements.
+Here are 8 Magic Eight Ball phrases that we’d like to save to the variable eightBall:
+8. Write a console.log() to print the Magic Eight Ball’s answer, the value of the eightBall variable
+9. Run your program a few times to see random results appear in the console!